aigents/pygents/tokenization.md

 # TODO

-## First
+## Tasks

-- if "generated quoted words" lexicon improves the situation!?
+- if "generated quoted words" lexicon improves the situation with F1 (detach framing double quotes " from the words)!?
-- use p+ and p- to generate dp+, dp-, ddp+, ddp- and tokeniize based on EITHER of + and - as in case of ddf+, ddf-
+- use p+ and p- to generate dp+, dp-, ddp+, ddp- and tokenize based on EITHER of + and - as in case of ddf+, ddf-
   - also try sums (|) and productions (&) across p+ and p- metrics with different N=[1..7] and directions +/-
-- evaluate all metrics based on same corpus and "referenced" sentence
+- evaluate all metrics based on same corpus and "referenced" sentence, see sources of errors
-- tokenize based on true lexicon.txt, count frequencies of non-present words, see what to do next
+- tokenize based on true lexicon.txt ("curriculum learning" concept), count frequencies of non-present words, see what to do next
-- when counting smaller ngrams, denominate them for being part of larger ngrams?
+- when counting smaller ngrams based on p+/p-, denominate them for being part of larger ngrams?
+  - "inhibit frequencies" (or rather ""boost) from higher-order to lower-order?
 - Corpora stats review
-- Explore "surprizeness" measure to split!?
+- Explore "surprizeness" measure to split as extension to "freedom"/"uncertainty"!?
+- tokenize by clustering words in the sentence
+  - by gram counts - using MUTUAL INFORMATION!!! (does not work? double-check)
-- merge tokens in a way minimizing freedom
+  - merge tokens in a way minimizing "freedom"/"uncertainty" (maximaly certain tree or MCT)
 - consider other metrics
-- find best parameters tokenizer parameters and find SOTA
+- find best parameters tokenizer parameters and find new SOTA above F1=0.91
+- beat unsupervized tokenizer (UT) SOTA with semi-supervised tokenizer (SST)
   - implement semi-supervised tokenizer, trained on word/character corpus (SST))
-- beat UT SOTA with SUT
-- token/ngram graph analysis and scenario mining for tokenization and morphology.

-## Next

   - pre-train freq model for Tokenization on corpus, including A) words B) individual delimiters, C) generated numbers, D) generated dates
-- tokenize by clustering words in the sentence by gram counts - using MUTUAL INFORMATION!!!
+- further token/ngram graph analysis and scenario mining for tokenization and morphology extending to sentence segmentation

+## Problems

-- how to split endings delimiters away from words!?
+- how to split endings quotes delimiters away from reegular words, keeping the slashes, points and periods being parts of websites and numbers as parrt of tokens!?
-- inhibit frequencies from higher-order to lower-order?
-- decapitalization?
-- decode '\u200b'
+- unsupervised decapitalization/capitalization?
+- how to decode special chars like '\u200b' from input corpus data (other than just ignoring like we do now)

 # DONE